Why Drink More Water?

 Approximately two-thirds of the adult human body is made of water.
 And did you know your tissues and organs are mainly made up of water?
 Your brain is 80% water, your muscles (including your heart) are 75% water, your blood is 83% water, your lungs are 90% water, your skin is 64% water, and even your bones are 30% water!

 It is important to think of water as a nutrient your body needs.
+When you’re in need of brain-healthy nutrients, you might also be at a disadvantage, but don’t forget to start with hydration.
 Here are 6 specific ways drinking water and staying properly hydrated will tremendously benefit your health.

 1. Great Brain